twhiteaker/CFGeom/README.md

   float lon_bnds(jmax,imax,nv);
 ```

 With regards to time series, Discrete Sampling Geometries (DSGs) handle data from one or (a collection of) `timeSeries` (point), `Trajectory`, `Profile`, `TrajectoryProfile` or `timeSeriesProfile` geometries.
 Measurements are from a **point** (timeSeries and Profile) or **points** along a trajectory.
-In this proposal we reuse the core DSG `point` and `timeSeries` type which provides support for basic time series use cases e.g., a timeSeries which is measured (or modeled).
+This proposal builds on the core DSG `point` and `timeSeries` type which provides support for basic time series use cases e.g., a timeSeries which is measured (or modeled).

 ## What doesn't the existing specification do that we need?
-From the perspective of time series associated with polygons, DSGs have no system to define a geometry (point, polyline, polygon, etc) and an association with a time series that applies over that entire geometry e.g, The expected rainfall in this watershed polygon for some period of time is 10 mm.
-Current practice is to assign a nominal point (centroid?) or just use an ID and forgo spatial information within a NetCDF-CF file.
-In order to satisfy a number of environmental modeling use cases, we need a way to encode a geometry (point, line, polygon, multiLine, or multiPolygon) that is the static spatial element for which one or more timeseries can be associated to.
+From the perspective of time series associated with polygons, DSGs have no system to define a geometry (multi-point, polyline, polygon, etc) and an association with a time series that applies over that entire geometry.
+> e.g, The expected rainfall in this watershed polygon for some period of time is 10 mm.

+Current practice has been to assign a nominal point (centroid or some other location) or just use an ID and forgo spatial information within a NetCDF-CF file.
+In order to satisfy a number of environmental modeling use cases, a way to encode a geometry (multi-point, line, polygon, multiLine, or multiPolygon) that is the static spatial element for which one or more timeseries can be associated.

 The current n-d `cell_bounds` mechanism is limited in that every cell must have the same number of verticies.
-In order to support geometries more generally, and additional type of `cell_bounds` are needed.
+In order to support geometries more generally an additional type of `cell_bounds` are needed.
 Typically, these geometries will each have drastically different numbers of nodes and may have multiple parts and/or holes.
 This requirement is not supported by the existing n-d `cell_bounds` but conceptually, a geometry can be associated with a cell the same as an n-d geometry, albeit with some additional metadata and data.

 ## How does what we are proposing work with / build on the current specification?
 In this proposal, we intend to provide an encoding to define collections of geometries (point, line, polygon, multiLine, or multiPolygon).
 It is specified as a new type of `cell_bounds` that can be attached to any spatial coordinate variable allowing description of a geometry representation of a cell or entity.
 This will interface cleanly with the information encoded in Discrete Sampling Geometries, enabling DSGs and Geometries to be used in tandem to describe relevant datasets.
 Because this proposal builds on the concept of `cell_bounds`, it is also applicable to other use cases where normal n-d `cell_bounds` are not sufficient.